 The 11-day retreat features Ayahuasca ceremonies and San Pedro journeys, the practices for body and mind, the sharing and various excursions to Andean sites in the Sacred Valley and Cusco.
 During this retreat there are two (2) San Pedro journeys and three (3) Ayahuasca ceremonies.
-The first part of the Retreat is in the Machu Picchu Sanctuary where will have our first ceremony with San Pedro with the guidance of Andean medicine man Juan de Dios.
+The first part of the Retreat is in the Machu Picchu Sanctuary where will have our first ceremony with San Pedro with the guidance of Andean medicine man Juan de Dios Kucho.
 During the free time participants can enjoy the quiet of the Sacred Valley environment or go on walks.
 We will also visit the Pisac Intiwatana (Sun harness) temple and, weather permitting, go on a day excursion/hike to the mountain lakes Quinsa Kocha.
 After a week of three Ayahuasca ceremonies, the retreat is concluded with the second San Pedro journey.
 Ayahuasca and San Pedro ceremonies are guided in a traditional way, respecting the tradition of ceremony, as well as using ways of a more contemporary approach.
 This Retreat adds modalities of integration (mindfulness and insight meditation, contemplation, Yoga, breathing practices, Satsang discussions and sharing circles) that help in grounding the experience in daily life.
 There’s plenty of free time that can be used for resting, walking and reflecting on the journey.

 Healing and detox

 The ceremonies with Ayahuasca and San Pedro provide a deep cleanse on all layers of our being, facilitating a physical purge, cleansing of the mental and energetic aspects of our being.
 The introspective journeys with the teacher plants guide through emotional processes provoking a deeper inner awakening.
 Additionally there is an option to do a cleanse with the traditional Kambô frog medicine, of Brazilian Amazon origins, which is know to be highly efficient in boosting the immune system, detoxing the liver, gallbladder and helping with many other ailments, including some that the modern medicine has turned its back on.
 Read articles in New York Times and related article on the BBC News website.
 Most of the meals during the retreat are prepared with care and served on site.
 Joining the morning meditation and breathing practices are a wonderful addition to the whole process of healing.

 Ayahuasca and San Pedro ceremonies facilitate a deeper connection with the senses, thoughts, and spirit through a process of cleansing, insights and guidance in a ritual setting.
 The main focus of our work with Ayahuasca and San Pedro is to learn to connect the experiences from the ceremonies and meditation with one's life situation.
 It's easy to absorb what the plants say to us, but only practical application of those experiences make a real change in our lives.
 Thus everyone is encouraged to share and practice in the group and/or individually to get the most out of the retreat.

 Accommodation and facilities

-- Length: 12 days
+- Length: 11 days

 - Accommodation: Melissa Wasi guest house; Inti Wasi in Machu Picchu; double rooms (supplement for a single room)